iluvjava/Maths/Notebook 2.0/AMATH 503/Sturm Liouville Theory.md

 Where $\phi_j(x)$ is the solution to the eigenvalue $\lambda_j$ and $\phi_k(x)$ is the solution with the eigen value $\lambda_k$.

-To prove it, we will need to consider the following procudures:
+To prove it, we will need to consider the following procedures:

 Let's first, substitute both solutions into the system so that would be: